priyanksingh12/first-project/README.md

 Double–click it → opens directly in your browser.

 🌐 🔥 Deployed Version :-
-View the live project here: manga-mart.netlify.app
+View the live project here: https://manga-mart.netlify.app/